proophsoftware/event-machine/docs/tutorial/part_IV.md

 ```

-`BuildingFinder` can resolve both queries now by mapping the query name to an internal resolve* method.
+`BuildingFinder` can resolve both queries by mapping the query name to an internal resolve* method.
 For the new `Buildings` query the finder makes use of `DocumentStore\Filter`s.
 The `LikeFilter` works the same way as
 a SQL like expression using `%` as a placeholder. `AnyFilter` matches any documents in the collection.
 There are many more filters available.
 Read more about filters in the docs.